Key Resources at UW-Madison

 Deadlines - Find deadlines for each semester in the "Enrollment Information" section.

-Residency explained - Learn more about how residence for tuition purposes is determined at UW-Madison.
+Residency explained - Learn more about how residency for tuition purposes is determined at UW-Madison.

 Tuition - Find out what tuition and fees will be for your classification and by semester.